zentricdev/dataplay-services/README.md

 ## Data Sync Engine

-Creates hashes from data payloads to verify data integrity and detect changes, facilitanting data synchronization .
+Creates hashes from data payloads to verify data integrity and detect changes, facilitating data synchronization .

 ## Query Log

-Logs all database queries for debugging, performance analysis, and auditing, with the ability to be enabled or disabled dynamically.
+Minimalist service for logging all SQL queries executed by the application to a log file with zero dependencies, offering a lightweight alternative to more comprehensive tools